tamizhvendan/honeyeql/doc/query-syntax.md

 HoneyEQL supports two modes of using EQL.

 1. `:eql.mode/strict` - The query should adhere to the specifications of EQL.
-2. `:eql.mode/lenient` - It supports both EQL specifications and HoneyEQL overrides of EQL specifications.
+2. `:eql.mode/lenient` - It supports both EQL specifications and HoneyEQL overrides of EQL specifications for ease of use.

 Based on your requirements, you can choose between either of these during the initialization of HoneyEQL.
 By default HoneyEQL supports `:eql.mode/lenient`.